Stream aggregation can be configured via the following command-line flags:

 total #

-generates output counter
+total generates output

-by summing the input counters over the given interval
+by summing the input counters over the given interval.

 .

-is roughly equal to the following MetricsQL
+The results of total is roughly equal to the following

 query: